InfinityVM/InfinityVM/clob/README.md

     bytes32 latestStateHash;

     function receiveResult(bytes32 jobID, bytes result) {
-        StatefulProgramInput memory input = getInputsForJobID(jobID);
+        bytes32 stateHash = getStateHashForJob(jobID);

+        // Check that state_hash passed by CLOB
-        // Check that the state hash in input matches the most recent state hash require(input.previousStateHash == latestStateHash);
+        // server matches the most recent state hash require(stateHash == latestStateHash);

         // Update the most recent state hash with the new state latestStateHash = abi.decode(result).nextStateHash;
     }
 }
 ```
-By verifying that the state hash in the input matches the state from the most recent batch, this logic ensures that the CLOB server can only submit valid state to the InfinityVM coprocessor.
+By verifying that `state_hash` matches the state from the most recent batch, this logic ensures that the CLOB server can only submit valid state to the InfinityVM coprocessor.

 ### Future improvements

 This CLOB is a PoC and so there are many components that would be interesting to research further.
 A few things:

 1. The CLOB server could potentially give commitments to users when users place orders.
 If this is combined with some kind of slashing mechanism, this could be used to guarantee price-time priority for all users of the CLOB.
-2. Currently, the CLOB posts the entire batch of orders + user signatures on these orders onchain.
-This could be made cheaper if the batch of orders + signatures is posted to some DA layer instead, and only a hash commitment to the batch is posted onchain.
-Need to research how to implement this without sacrificing security.
-3. The current system of requiring users to deposit funds into the CLOB contract sacrifices some composability since these funds are "locked" in the CLOB contract until the user withdraws.
+2. The current system of requiring users to deposit funds into the CLOB contract sacrifices some composability since these funds are "locked" in the CLOB contract until the user withdraws.
 It would be valuable to look into how to improve composability.